Use our free stamp duty calculator

 You’ll need to file a stamp duty land tax return and pay the amount due within 14 days of purchasing your new home.

-Failure to do this within 14 days will result in HMRC charging you penalty fees and interest.
+Failure to do this within 14 days may result in HMRC charging you penalty fees and interest.

 -